SvenVw/fdm/.changeset/loud-ears-push.md

 "@svenvw/fdm-calculator": minor
 ---

-Use defaults values for mineralization instead of calculating it with MINIP
+Use default values for mineralization instead of calculating it using MINIP.